 Seasonal Home Maintenance Checklist

 Buying a new home is nothing less than exciting – from anxiously awaiting move-in day, to deciding where furniture and utensils will go, there’s a lot to look forward to.
-Home maintenance might not be at the top of your list, but it’s an important part of homeownership.
+Regular maintenance might not be at the top of your list, but it’s an important part of homeownership.
 Less maintenance is just one of the reasons why you might want to go with a new construction home, or even a townhome, over an older, preexisting home.
 The new homes and townhomes at Shearwater require less care than you might think.
-Here’s a handy guide to the things your new home will need that will help keep it in as great of shape as the day you first moved in.
+Here’s a handy guide of maintenance tasks your new home will need that will help keep it in as great of shape as the day you first moved in.

 - Wash windows and siding to prevent buildup and keep your home looking fresh.